Trump looking at several candidates for chief of staff

 Trump offered his own take on the development: "I am in the process of interviewing some really great people for the position of White House Chief of Staff.
 Fake News has been saying with certainty it was Nick Ayers, a spectacular person who will always be with our #MAGA agenda.
 I will be making a decision soon!"

-Even senior White House officials were caught off guard Sunday by the news of Ayers' departure.
-No obvious successor to Kelly was in sight, and there was some fretting that Trump may not be able to fill the job by the time Kelly leaves.
+Even senior White House officials were caught off guard Sunday, most having believed the Ayers move was a done deal.
+No obvious successor to Kelly was in sight and there were some fretting that Trump may not be able to fill the job by the time Kelly leaves.

 Ayers and Trump had discussed the job for months, making the breakdown Sunday all the more surprising.
 Trump said Saturday that he expected to announce a replacement for Kelly in a day or two.
 But with Ayers no longer waiting in the wings, Trump may now take until the end of the year, according to a person familiar with the president's thinking.

-Mulvaney, the budget director, was not interested in becoming chief of staff, according to a person close to him who spoke on the condition of anonymity.
+Mulvaney was not interested in becoming chief of staff, according to a person close to him who spoke on condition of anonymity.
 Mulvaney has been saying for almost two months now that he would be more interested in becoming commerce or treasury secretary if that would be helpful to the president, the person said.

-The White House official said that, while the president likes Lighthizer, he is reluctant to move him from his current post because of the ongoing high-stakes trade negotiations with China and others.

-And a person familiar with Mnuchin's thinking said he, too, was happy with his work at Treasury and had not sought the job of chief of staff.

-Acting Attorney General Matthew Whitaker and Trump's former deputy campaign manager David Bossie were also among the names being floated by some close to the White House Sunday.
+Acting Attorney General Matthew Whitaker and Trump's former deputy campaign manager, David Bossie, were also among the names being floated by some close to the White House.

 Trump's administration has set records for staff turnover, and he has often struggled to attract experienced political professionals, a challenge that has grown more difficult by the upcoming threat of costly Democratic oversight investigations and an uncertain political environment.